 The California Sea Grant College Program is now soliciting proposals for projects to begin on/after February 1, 2020.
 Faculty and academic staff from universities and scientists from research institutions throughout California are invited to apply.
 California Sea Grant is accepting letters of intent until 5:00 p.m.
 PT on June 21, 2019.
 Full proposals will be due 5:00 p.m.
 PT on August 8, 2019 via eSeaGrant.
 Only applicants who have submitted a letter of intent may submit a full proposal.

 We anticipate funding 11~ 14 projects contingent upon receipt of anticipated funds from National Oceanic and Atmospheric Administration (NOAA).
 Project budgets should range from $25,000 to $80,000.
 Applicants may propose an additional $20,000 dedicated to a specific outreach or communication project component.
 The goal of this component should be communicating research results to or working with a specific group of stakeholders or the general public.

 The duration of a project request is typically two years, though requests for a 1-year award will also be considered.
 Successful Sea Grant projects involve both a substantial intellectual question and the promise of useful application to a real-world problem.
 California Sea Grant encourages projects that are likely to yield measurable impacts to the local economy, community, and environment.

 For those seeking funds for graduate students, please encourage your students to apply for a Graduate Research Fellowship.
 Graduate traineeships are not available.

-California Sea Grant will host an optional informational webinar to review the request for proposals and application logistics on June 4, 2019 from 2 p.m. to 3 p.m.
-PT.
+California Sea Grant held an optional informational webinar to review the request for proposals and application logistics on June 4, 2019.

 CALIFORNIA SEA GRANT